500apps-sowkhya/DB-App/README.md

  ![Image](images/keyvalueaction.png "icon")
  ![Image](images/id_type.png "icon")

  **2. tablename** - need to mention the table names for which the crud operations to be performed.
-The table names which you give in the trigger path must match the tablenames which we give here then only the result is retrived.
+The table names which you give in the trigger path must match the tablenames which we give here then only the result is retrieved.

  ![Image](images/tablename.png "icon")